 It is so simple to get sucked into the Facebook newsfeed or the pages of beautiful food images on Pinterest.
 Those are a huge waste of time.
 The app RescueTime will help you track your online time so you can see where you waste those precious minutes.

-Make sure that you get enough sleep, drink enough water and eat healthy.
+Make sure that you get enough sleep, drink enough water and eat healthily.
 Doing so keeps you focused and aware during the day and can reduce the tendencies of mid-afternoon slumps.

 If you give and give and don’t allow time to do the things you enjoy, you’ll burn out and quit.
 Allow yourself time to read a book, go for a walk, play with your kids – whatever makes YOU happy.
 Once you do, you will return to your tasks more focused.